-Cash provided by investing activities was \$17.0 million during the quarter ended March 31, 2011 compared to \$0.4 million for the same period in 2010.
-The increase was attributed to the net proceeds from maturities of marketable securities.
+Cash used in investing activities was \$6.3 million during the quarter ended March 31, 2012, compared to cash provided by investing activities of \$17.0 million for the same period in 2011.
+The variance was primarily attributed to the net purchases of marketable securities in the quarter ended March 31, 2012.

-Cash provided by financing activities was \$0.9 million during the quarter ended March 31, 2011 compared to \$0.9 million for the same period in 2010.
-Cash provided by financing activities in 2011 included the proceeds from sales of our common stock under the September 2010 Common Stock Purchase Agreement (the "Purchase Agreement") entered into with Aspire Capital ("Aspire Capital") on September 20, 2010.
-Pursuant to the agreement Aspire Capital is committed to purchase an aggregate of \$30.0 million of shares of our common stock over the 25-month term.
-During the quarter ended March 31, 2011, we sold 300,000 shares of common stock under the agreement with Aspire for net proceeds of \$0.8 million.
-In April 2011, we raised approximately \$3.1 million from the issuance of 1,200,000 shares and can offer and sell from time to time up to an additional \$22.8 million in aggregate offering proceeds under the agreement.
+Cash provided by financing activities was \$2.3 million during the quarter ended March 31, 2012, compared to \$0.9 million for and the same period in 2011.
+Cash provided by financing activities in the first quarter of 2012 included proceeds from stock option and warrant exercises of \$2.1 million.
+During the first quarter of 2011, we sold 300,000 shares of common stock for net proceeds of \$0.8 million pursuant to an at-the-market financing agreement with Aspire Capital.

+We currently estimate that we have sufficient cash resources to meet our anticipated cash needs through at least the next 12 months based on cash and cash equivalents and marketable securities on hand at March 31, 2012 and anticipated revenues and funding from existing agreements.
 We expect to continue to spend substantial funds in connection with development and manufacturing of our product candidates, particularly HEPLISAV; various human clinical trials for our product candidates; and protection of our intellectual property.
-In order to continue development of our product candidates, particularly HEPLISAV, we will need to raise additional funds.
-This may occur through our Purchase Agreement with Aspire Capital, future public or private financings and/or strategic alliance and licensing arrangements.
-Sufficient funding may not be available on acceptable terms or at all.
-Additionally equity financings, if completed, could result in significant dilution or otherwise adversely affect the rights of existing stockholders.
+In order to continue development of our product candidates and if it is approved, to launch HEPLISAV, we will need to raise additional funds.
+This may occur through strategic alliance and licensing arrangements and/or future public or private financings.
+Sufficient funding may not be available, or if available, may be on terms that significantly dilute or otherwise adversely affect the rights of existing stockholders.
 If adequate funds are not available in the future, we would need to delay, reduce the scope of, or put on hold the HEPLISAV program or other development programs while we seek strategic alternatives.